 When it comes to heart disease, we know that women are not just small men.
-Yet many of our current diagnostic tests and subsequent treatment decisions are based on cardiac research done on male subjects, or with females represented in statistically insignificant numbers.
+Yet many of our current diagnostic tests and subsequent treatment decisions are based on decades of cardiac research done on (white, middle-aged) male subjects, or with females represented in statistically insignificant numbers.

 Women’s blood vessels are exposed to changing levels of estrogen throughout our lives, first during regular menstrual cycles, then pregnancy, and later during and after menopause as estrogen levels decline with age.
 Estrogen affects how blood vessels narrow and widen and how they respond to injury, so changes in our estrogen levels can mean changes in the behaviour of blood vessels.

 Yet women (especially younger women) with heart disease are far more likely than men to be misdiagnosed.
-Research on cardiac misdiagnoses reported in the New England Journal of Medicine* looked at more than 10,000 heart patients (48% women) who had gone to their hospital Emergency Departments with chest pain or other heart attack symptoms.
-Women younger than 55 were seven times more likely to be misdiagnosed than men of the same age.
+Research on cardiac misdiagnoses reported in the New England Journal of Medicine(2) looked at more than 10,000 heart patients (48% women) who had gone to their hospital Emergency Departments with chest pain or other heart attack symptoms.
+Women in their 50s were seven times more likely to be misdiagnosed than men of the same age.
 The consequences of this were enormous: being sent away from the hospital doubled the chances of dying.

-* Pope JH, Aufderheide TP, Ruthazer R, et al. Missed diagnoses of acute cardiac ischemia in the emergency department.
+2) Pope JH, Aufderheide TP, Ruthazer R, et al. Missed diagnoses of acute cardiac ischemia in the emergency department.
 N Engl J Med.
 2000;342:1163-1170.

 ♥ ♥ ♥